kubermatic/kubecarrier/docs/proposals/kep-002-bulward.md

 ## Migration plan

 Current `Account` concept closely matches bulward's `Project`.
 It's a sandbox where single focused responsibility hosts its resources.
-Thus, all references to the account through the kubecarrier solution should be renamed to account.
+Thus, all references to the account through the kubecarrier solution should be renamed to project.
 In the following code excerpt you can see similarities and differences.

 ```yaml
 apiVersion: catalog.kubecarrier.io/v1alpha1